luni64/CallbackHelper/README.md

 callback = cbh.makeCallback([] {test.myFunc()); }, 0);
 ```

+The callbackHelper class will store the actual callback in a preallocated memory pool to avoid dynamic memory allocation.  `makeCallback(...)` returns a base class pointer to the
+generated callback.
+Thus, user code doesn't need to know the actual type of the generated callback.
+Instead, it can store the returned base class pointer for later use in a variable of type pointer to `callback_t`.

-Here a complete example showing the possibilities:
+Here a complete example showing some possibilities:
 ```c++
 #include "Arduino.h"
 #include "callbackHelper.h"